 The Best Soil for Thyme

-According to what was just mentioned above, the first characteristic of the ideal soil for thyme is quick and efficient drainage.
+So, it seems the the first characteristic of the ideal soil for thyme is quick and efficient drainage.

-The question is how well do you need your soil to drain water?
+The question is, how well do you need your soil to drain water?
 Do you need a “cactus and succulent” mix that keeps things as dry as possible, or should you go for a more moderate one?

 Choosing the Soil